Home > What's on > Salon After D’Arc: Changing Your Mind

 In an age where information is only ever a click away and anyone can be an armchair expert, how can we tell the good sources from the bad?

-In a night packed with truth-testing experiments, interactive fact checking kits and powerful conversations, dissect the forces at work in shaping our perceptions of truth.
+In a night packed with compelling discourse, experience live truth-testing experiments with comedic provocateur Sami Shah, interactive fact-checking with Gordon Farrer, and powerful conversations between Jamila Rizvi and Sushi Das, as they dissect the forces at work in shaping our perceptions of truth.

 Featuring:

-- Jamila Rizvi, Deputy Managing Director of Future Women, author and broadcaster.
+• Jamila Rizvi, Deputy Managing Director of Future Women, best-selling author and broadcaster, and recognised among the Australian Financial Review’s 100 Women of influence.

-- Sami Shah, Pakistani-Australian comedian, writer, broadcaster and curator of OzAsia Festival’s Weekend of Words.
+• Sami Shah, Pakistani-Australian comedian, critically acclaimed author and broadcaster, lecturer at the University of Melbourne, and curator of OzAsia Festival’s Weekend of Words.

-- Sushi Das, Award-winning British-Australian journalist, author and lecturer at RMIT University.
+• Sushi Das, Award-winning British-Australian journalist, recognised with two Melbourne Press Club Quill Awards, author and current Lecturer at RMIT University.

-- Gordon Farrer, journalist and lecturer at RMIT University.
+• Gordon Farrer, journalist and award-winning lecturer at RMIT University, specialising in fact-checking and verification journalism.

 Arrive curious, leave questioning everything.